Investing for Passive Income With ETFs

 Money Market and T-Bill ETFs: Where Cash Earns a Yield

 Short-term Treasury and money market ETFs pay real yields with near-zero credit risk.
-Here's how they work, the tradeoffs, and when they actually fit.
+What they hold, where they beat a savings account, and where they don't.

 Low-Volatility ETFs: Calmer, Not Safer

 Low volatility ETFs have historically matched the market with fewer swings.
-But fewer swings is not the same as safer.
-Here's what the data shows.
+But calmer is not the same as safer, and the gap costs you return.